Pinho0/Energy-Consumption-Forecasting/README.md

 |RenewableEnergy  |	Not Gaussian | 871.02	| 7.24e-190
 |EnergyConsumption|	Gaussian | 	5.10	| 0.078                                     |

-To statistically assess whether the numerical features follow a Gaussian distribution, the D’Agostino and Pearson’s normality test was applied to each variable.
+To statistically assess whether the numerical features follow a Gaussian distribution, the D’Agostino-Pearson’s normality test was applied to each variable.
 This test evaluates skewness and kurtosis to determine if a distribution significantly deviates from normality.
 The results confirm what the KDE plots visually suggested:

 - All features except energy consumption were found to be non-Gaussian, with extremely low p-values (≪ 0.05), indicating strong evidence against the null hypothesis of normality.
 - In contrast, energy consumption was the only feature that did not reject normality at the 5% significance level, with a p-value of approximately 0.078.
 This aligns with its relatively symmetric and bell-shaped distribution seen earlier.